top of page

 Specific research topics that I have been working on are individual variation in abnormal behavior, social learning, communication, and individual responses to socially disruptive events, such as death.
 I have mostly studied these topics in mammals, especially primates.

-Currently, I am studying stone tool use in island-living capuchin monkeys as an IMPRS doctoral student in the Department for the Ecology of Animal Societies at the Max Planck Institute for Animal Behavior and University of Konstanz.
+Currently, I am studying stone tool use in island-living capuchin monkeys as a postdoctoral researcher in the Department for the Ecology of Animal Societies at the Max Planck Institute for Animal Behavior and University of Konstanz.

 bottom of page